gate-computer/gate/README.md

 built Go programs self-contained, pre-built binaries are bundled into them by default.
 The pre-built binary files are under version control, and can be rebuilt using `go generate`.
-To disable bundling of pre-built binaries, specify `-tags=gateexecdir` for the Go build command, and use `make` to build and install them separately.
+To disable bundling of pre-built binaries, specify `-tags=gateexecdir` for the Go build command, and use Make to build and install them separately.

 ### Build using Make